 Together with the Waterfall D-Mannose, this product helps me monitor my urine values and make sure everything stays within normal range.

 *All customer reviews represent the personal opinion of the reviewer.
 Results may vary from person to person.
-All products are sold and intended to be used as Dietary Supplements.
 Nothing on this page is meant to constitute medical advice.

 While UTI Test 5V® is suitable for professional testing by medical professionals, it is also ideal for home use.
 We thus include a very easy to understand guide for people who are not at all technical, as well as the full medical information leaflet, for professionals who understand the technicalities.